IN THIS ARTICLE

 To be sure this medication is helping your condition and not causing harmful effects, your blood will need to be tested often.
 Your kidney and liver function may also need to be tested.
 Visit your doctor regularly.

-If you need to surgery, tell the surgeon ahead of time that you are using anagrelide.
+If you need surgery, tell the surgeon ahead of time that you are using anagrelide.
 Tell any doctor or dentist who treats you that you are taking anagrelide.

 Store at room temperature away from moisture, heat, and light.